MayankFularaa/Next-Word-Prediction-using-LSTM-RNN/README.md

 # Next-Word-Prediction-using-LSTM-RNN
 This project is a Next Word Prediction web application built using TensorFlow, LSTM (RNN), and Streamlit.
 It allows users to input partial phrases and get predictions for the next most likely word based on a custom-trained model.

+# Model File:

+Because of Large Size of Model -> You can Find the Model File at https://drive.google.com/drive/folders/13ASX_i3pRg0sIJcNWBV2OwKQq9RKJc6s

 # Features

 Trained on custom text data using Keras Tokenizer and LSTM